Become a Volunteer

 Volunteer Naturalists who have completed our training course have committed to working a minimum of 6 hours per month, in 2-hour shifts, for the first year after passing the course.

 The training classes take place at a location in Moss Beach usually beginning each February, and covers all of the major phyla of invertebrates, chordates, algae and marine mammals found at Fitzgerald.
-Here is the course curricula outline:
+Syllabus and requirements for the 2027 class will be posted shortly.

 In addition to time spent in the classroom we include field work in the intertidal and an additional 6-hours of mentoring with an experienced Volunteer Naturalist.